EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 be bundled together as "Data-to-spacetime binding".

 Freshness is a measure of when a message was sent on a timescale of the recipient.
-A server that receives a request can either verify that the request is fresh or determine that it cannot be verified that the request is fresh.
+A client or server that receives a message can either verify that the message is fresh or determine that it cannot be verified that the message is fresh.
 What is considered a fresh is application dependent.
 Freshness is completely different from replay protection, but most replay protection mechanism use a sequence number.
 Assuming the client is well-behaving, such a sequence numner that can be used by the server as a relative measure of when a message was sent on a timescale of the sender.
+Replay protection is mandatory in TLS and OSCORE and optional in DTLS.
+(D)TLS use sequence numbers for both requests and responses, OSCORE use sequence numbers only for requests.
+OSCORE responses are bound to the request and therefore ebable the client to determine if the response is fresh or not.

 The request delay attack (valid for DTLS, TLS, and OSCORE and described in {{reqdelay}}) lets an attacker control an actuator at a